juxor/afaq/markdown/secG4.md

 logical aspect of anarchist principles.
 However, ironically, this conclusion must also be drawn from the principles expounded by individualist anarchism.
-However, as noted in [section G.1.3](secG1.html#secg13), while many individualist anarchists opposed wage labour and sought it end not all did.
+However, as noted in [section G.1.3](secG1.html#secg13), while many individualist anarchists opposed wage labour and sought its end not all did.
 Benjamin Tucker was one of the latter.
 To requote him:

 > _"Wages is not slavery.
 Wages is a form of voluntary exchange, and voluntary